Teh Tarik (Delicious Frothy, Milky Tea)

 Basically, any strong black tea.
 When we were young, we used to get our tea from the “mamak” shops – Indian grocers, basically.
 They’d have all sorts of tea, and the most popular, if I recall was Boh Tea, grown in the Cameron Highlands, in Malaysia.

 Whatever you can find is good as long as it’s strong.
-It has to be to hold its own against the thick and sweet condensed milk.
+It has to be able to hold its own against the thick and sweet condensed milk.

 Nostalgic Drink